Making UPS Accessible to All

 How can job applicants request a religious accommodation?

-Applicants do not have access to UPSers.com and therefore need to inform the H.R.
-Representative involved in the hiring process of any religious conflict with a UPS work rule, policy, or job requirement.
-H.R.
-Representatives who are informed of an interest in a religious accommodation should provide applicants with a hard copy Religious Accommodation Request Form.
-The hard copy Applicant Request Form is available to H.R.
-Representatives on UPSers.com in the H.R.
-Policies section of myHR.
-For applicants requesting an accommodation to the UPS Uniform and Personal Appearance Guidelines, a contingent job offer should be extended before providing the Request Form; but for applicants requesting a non-Appearance Guideline accommodation (e.g., Sabbath hours or days off, prayer time, etc.), a job offer should be extended only after providing the Request Form and a decision has been made to grant the requested accommodation.
-Applicants are responsible for completing the Request Form and returning it to the H.R.
-Representative.
-The H.R.
-Representative should add his or her name and contact information to the Request Form that is received from the applicant and then provide a copy of the completed Request Form to the applicant.
-The H.R.
-Representative should then forward the completed Request Form to the H.R.
-Service Center at firstname.lastname@example.org for processing.
+Applicants do not have access to UPSers.com and therefore need to inform the human resources representative involved in the hiring process of any religious conflict with a UPS work rule, policy, or job requirement.
+Human resources representatives who are informed of an interest in a religious accommodation should provide applicants with a hard copy Religious Accommodation Request Form.
+For applicants requesting an accommodation to the UPS Uniform and Personal Appearance Guidelines, a contingent job offer should be extended before providing the request form; but for applicants requesting a non-Appearance Guideline accommodation (e.g., Sabbath hours or days off, prayer time, etc.), a job offer should be extended only after providing the request form and a decision has been made to grant the requested accommodation.
+Applicants are responsible for completing the request form and returning it to the human resources representative.

 Can an applicant initiate the religious accommodation process verbally?

-Yes, applicants may also initiate the Religious Accommodation Process verbally or via e-mail to the H.R.
-Representative responsible for their hiring.
-Applicants who inform the H.R.
-Representative of an interest in a religious accommodation should be provided with a hard copy Religious Accommodation Request Form by the H.R.
-Representative involved in the hiring process.
-Applicants do not have to specifically ask for a "religious accommodation" to start the Religious Accommodation Process, but they need to make UPS aware of some religious-based reason for the conflict with a work rule or job requirement.
+Yes, applicants may also initiate the Religious Accommodation Process verbally or via e-mail to the human resources representative responsible for their hiring.
+Applicants who inform the human resources representative of an interest in a religious accommodation should be provided with a hard copy Religious Accommodation Request Form.
+Applicants do not have to specifically ask for a "religious accommodation" to start the process, but they need to make UPS aware of some religious-based reason for the conflict with a work rule or job requirement.

-What will UPS request from individuals in order to evaluate a sincerely held religious belief and need for accommodation?
+What will UPS request from individuals to evaluate a sincerely held religious belief and need for accommodation?

-Individuals may be asked (where permitted by law) to provide additional information by the UPS Religious Accommodation Coordinator for the business in which they work (or are seeking to work) or their local H.R.
-Representative (or the H.R.
-Representative involved in the hiring process for applicants) if UPS has reason to doubt that the need for accommodation is religious in nature or sincerely held.
-Additional information may include, but not be limited to, information from a religion’s website, a letter from a religious leader, text from a book, scripture, or brochure regarding a religious practice, or a written notice or calendar from a religious institution.
+Individuals may be asked (where permitted by law) to provide additional information by the UPS Religious Accommodation Coordinator for the business in which they work (or are seeking to work) or their local human resources representative (or the human resources representative involved in the hiring process for applicants) if UPS has reason to doubt that the need for accommodation is religious in nature or sincerely held.
+Additional information may include, but not be limited to, information from a religion’s website, a letter from a religious leader, text from a book, scripture, or brochure regarding a religious practice, or a written notice or calendar from a religious institution

 Will individuals who request religious accommodations to the UPS Uniform and Personal Appearance Guidelines have to cut or shave their hair or beards while waiting for determination of their request?

 Generally, no. Employees and applicants who request an accommodation to the UPS Uniform and Personal Appearance Guidelines will be granted a conditional approval of their request, unless the requested accommodation would create a safety risk or undue hardship, or would require wearing hair or displaying symbols that are perceived as discriminatory or hateful (e.g., gang symbols, hate symbols, etc.).
-The conditional approval is communicated to the employee or applicant by the H.R.
-Representative.
-If individuals are granted conditional approval, they will not be asked or required to cut or shave their hair or beards while the request is pending.
+The conditional approval is communicated to the employee or applicant by the human resources representative.

 Are individuals who are granted religious accommodations to the UPS Uniform and Personal Appearance Guidelines free to trim and shape their hair in any manner?